swentel/indieweb/README.md

 - Syndicate content, likes etc via [brid.gy](https://brid.gy), store syndications
 - Microformats for content, images and more
 - Allow users to login and create accounts
-- IndieAuth for Authentication API
+- Internal or external IndieAuth Authentication API
 - Micropub
   - Create content note, article, event, rsvp, reply, like, repost, bookmark and issue
   - Updating content is currently limited to changing the published status, title and body of nodes and comments